Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

         name: "$(uri_captures.model)"
 ```

-now the user can select their desired provider using the SDK:
+Now, the user can select their desired provider using the SDK:

 ```python
 client = OpenAI(